kienpt2702/BattleCity/readme.md

 ## Gameplay

-This and the first Battle City are essentially similar.
+Gameplay is similar to the original Battle City.
 A tank is controlled by the player, who fires projectiles at nearby opponent tanks to destroy them.
 In contrast to the original, the opposing tanks now appear on the screen at random times and aim to destroy both the player's tank and the player's base, which is shown on the screen as a flag symbol.
 When all enemy tanks are destroyed, a level is finished and player can proceed to next level.
 The game is over